guypyt/MyProject2/src/myproject2/readme.txt

     a newly-created LinkedList.

 4.3 (10 points) a "addComment(...)" method that returns true if it adds
-    the comment message with the grade to the "comments" field successfully.
+    the comment message with the grade to the "comments062" field successfully.
     Otherwise, it returns false.
 It will not add the comment message with the grade if the comment message is null.